AvantikaSanyal/cryptonite_taskphase_avantika/picoctf/BinaryExp/flagleak.md

 ![image](https://github.com/user-attachments/assets/91ac11b4-18b6-4037-adb6-f2f05bb3aaa5)

 A big hint is that the function is called "vuln".
 It also calls to readflag, so well, it reads the flag.
-Then it accepts an entry from the user, without a format specifier (VULNERABILITY!!!!!)
+Then it accepts an entry from the user, and prints it without a format specifier (VULNERABILITY!!!!!)

 So, I used :
 ```